jerry153fish/jerry153fish.github.io/_posts/2017-01-18-free-hosting-methods.md

 ### Github pages

 Github pages is another static hosting service provided by github.
-Moreover, it integrated with Jekell for static and blog generation.
+Moreover, it integrated with Jekyll for static and blog generation.

 Github pages provide 1G space and 100G transfer per month for free.